 Also, don’t just ignore your team members because they don’t understand what a browser cache is or what SSL means.
 Taking the lone wolf approach to your work will make said work less effective as it lacks the value from different perspectives.
 Not to mention the lone wolf work ethic will more than likely lead to job loss.

 It all starts and ends with communication

 Keep it simple and clear

 When communicating with your team, the most important thing to understand is the difference between criticizing and critiquing.
-If you are receiving feedback, don’t take it personal and don’t get defensive.
+If you are receiving feedback, don’t take it personally and don’t get defensive.
 When you are providing feedback, always be constructive and specific and give the other member a chance to explain or reply.
 When communicating via a comment, message, or email, be as simple and clear as possible.
 Lengthy text will be skimmed through and is easily taken the wrong way.
 Also, don’t be afraid to use emojis or memes to help communicate emotion.